Officers, Easter Bunny hand out premade baskets to kids at Central Police station

 CENTRAL — Central Police and the Easter Bunny handed out dozens of Easter baskets to local kids Saturday.

-Parents were able to bring their little ones to pick up premade baskets from the Easter Bunny at the police station from noon to 2 p.m.
+Parents were able to bring their little ones to pick up premade baskets from the Easter Bunny at the police station.

 "CPD officers and the Easter Bunny quickly found themselves out of Easter Baskets about an hour into today's operation," police said.